 - Free photo downloads (we have multiple photographers on the course, so chances are good you’ll find yourself)

-Distance events will begin with a 10 a.m. roll-out at the Magnuson Hotel – Franklin Square Inn, at the east end of Shelden Avenue in downtown Houghton.
+Distance events begin with a 10 a.m. roll-out at the Magnuson Hotel – Franklin Square Inn, at the east end of Shelden Avenue in downtown Houghton.

 The course routes are marked only once each year.
 There are plenty of lodging options available, from motels to B&Bs, to camping.